apache/allura/README.markdown

 # Sandbox Creation

-We'll use [VirtualBox](http://www.virtualbox.org) and [Ubuntu 12.04](http://ubuntu.com) (11.10 works too) to create a disposable sandbox for Forge development/testing.
+We'll use [VirtualBox](http://www.virtualbox.org) and [Ubuntu 12.04](http://ubuntu.com) (11.10 works too) to create a disposable sandbox for Allura development/testing.

 * Download and install [VirtualBox](http://www.virtualbox.org/wiki/Downloads) for your platform.